lanceman2/panels/README.md

 code.  gthreads may wrap all of pthreads (and I don't think it does) but it's not near as standard and robust as pthreads, and it can't be, it's built on pthreads.

-## 3D Graphics and GPUs

-I don't understand why the wayland compositors do not automatically use what GPU resources it can find.
-Why not automatically use GPU resources for both 2D and 3D drawing?
-At least make CPU rendering not be the default if it's slower.

 ## Dependencies